Technology-Notes/lukesampson-scoop-wiki/SSH-on-Windows.md

     scoop install openssh

+Or, for the latest version of openssh:

+    scoop install win32-openssh

 ### Connect with SSH using a password

 Say you have a web server running at `example.org`.
 You should now be able to connect to it with